 The Department of Orthopedic Surgery at Columbia University Vagelos College of Physicians and Surgeons has earned a reputation as one of the leading academic orthopedic departments in the nation.
-Our rich tradition in Orthopedic Surgery dates back to 1866 when the New York Orthopaedic Dispensary-later named the New York Orthopaedic Hospital - opened its doors.
-Since that time, the department has grown into a preeminent center for quality patient care, education and research.
+Our rich tradition in orthopedic surgery dates back to 1866 when the New York Orthopaedic Dispensary-later named the New York Orthopaedic Hospital-opened its doors.
+Since that time, the department has grown into a preeminent center for quality patient care, research, and education.

-The training of residents is one of our most important missions - and we are very proud that many of today's leading orthopedic surgeons throughout the United States and abroad have trained at Columbia.
-The excellence of our training program reflects the dedication of our faculty members, who combine their commitment to educating future leaders in the field of Orthopedic Surgery and their recognized expertise as clinicians and scientists.
-It also is an enormous advantage for our residents to be training in one of the nation's leading academic medical centers, which is consistently ranked as a top five hospital in the nation by U.S. News & World Report and continues to be recognized as one of the best hospitals in New York City.
+The training of residents is one of our most important missions-and we are very proud that many of today's leading orthopedic surgeons throughout the United States and abroad have trained here at Columbia.
+The excellence of our training program reflects the dedication of our 41 faculty members, who combine their commitment to educating future leaders in the field of orthopedic surgery and their recognized expertise as clinicians and scientists.
+It is also an enormous advantage for our residents to be trained in one of the nation's leading academic medical centers, which was recently ranked as a top five hospital in the nation by U.S. News & World Report and continues to be recognized as the best hospital in New York City.

-Columbia's five-year residency program offers 30 elite candidates the unparalleled opportunity to train at NewYork-Presbyterian's Columbia University Irving Medical Center in northern Manhattan.
-Selected via the National Residency Matching Program (NRMP), Columbia Orthopedic residents also enjoy the privilege of training at the premier trauma center in the country, the R. Adams Cowley Shock Trauma Center at the University of Maryland.
-Additionally, the department supports all PGY-5 residents' participation in an international orthopedics rotation of their choice.
+Our five-year program, which participates in the National Residency Matching Program, has a total of 30 residents-who spend a majority of their time at NewYork-Presbyterian Hospital's Columbia University Irving Medical Center in northern Manhattan.
+In addition, our residents have the privilege of training at the premier trauma center in the country, the R. Adams Cowley Shock Trauma Center at the University of Maryland.
+The department also supports all PGY-5 residents' participation in an international orthopedics rotation of their choosing.

-Along with comprehensive clinical experience, all Columbia Orthopedic residents gain exposure to a wide variety of research, including a dedicated two-month research rotation.
-In addition to the extensive clinical research conducted by each of our specialty services, the department engages in groundbreaking basic science research through the Carroll Laboratories for Orthopedic Surgery.
-Led by Steve Thomopoulos, PhD, the Carroll Laboratories were established to develop breakthrough therapies in patient diagnosis, treatment, and outcomes.
-We match one six-year track resident annually who completes a year of research in the laboratory (PG-0) before begining their clinical training.
-Residents also may present their research at national meetings.
+Along with extensive clinical experience, all of our residents participate in a wide variety of research, including a dedicated two-month research rotation.
+In addition to the extensive clinical research conducted by each of our specialty services, the department is engaged in groundbreaking basic science research through the Carroll Laboratories for Orthopedic Surgery, which was established to develop breakthrough therapies in patient diagnosis, treatment, and outcomes.
+Steve Thomopoulos, PhD, is the Director of the Laboratory and each year we match one 6-year track resident who will complete a year of research in the laboratory and then begin their clinical training the following year.
+Every year, residents are given the opportunity to present their research at national meetings.

-Please use your time here to ask questions and to learn more about our outstanding training program.
-You are encouraged to discuss the program with our currents residents.
+While public health and safety necessitates virtual interviews this year, we invite you to learn more about our outstanding training program and we encourage you to ask questions and discuss the program with our current residents.